martin-t/martin-t.github.io/content/drafts/blog-requirements.md

   everything here is based on potentially incomplete/incorrect understanding and copious amounts of Stack Overflowing.
 -->

 Here's a list of rules how I think websites should by "styled" for better readability.
-In my opinion these are all fairly obvious once you think about it and should be baseline requirements for text-heavy content.
+In my opinion these are all fairly obvious once you think about it and should be baseline requirements for text content.
 Unfortunately, however, for some reason most websites fail to meet them and that bothers me enough to write this mildly annoyed post.

 With examples.